Forstercooperia

-Forstercooperia is an extinct genus of forstercooperiine paraceratheriid rhinoceros from the Middle Eocene of Asia.
+Forstercooperia is an extinct genus of forstercooperiine paraceratheriid rhinocerotoids from the Middle Eocene of Asia.

 Description

 Forstercooperia is known from a vast amount of cranial material, although only some scant postcranial remains.
 The average size of the genus is about equal with a large dog, even though later genera like Juxia and Paraceratherium reached sizes of a cow and even much larger.
 Like primitive rhinocerotoids, Forstercooperia possesses blunt ends on the tips of its nasals, above the nasal incision.
 Unlike all modern rhinoceroses, the nasals of Forstercooperia, as well as many related genera, lack rugosities, which suggests that they lacked any form of horn.
 The nasal incision extends fairly far into the upper jaw, ending just posterior to the canine.
 Forstercooperia possesses a small post-insicor diastema, not as large as its descendants, and similar in size to that of Hyracodon.